heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 ## Role of the editing team

  > that’s left is to create the content that will bring your strategy to life, maintain it over time, and make smart content decisions moving forward.

 ## Content owner

  >The content owner is the person responsible for ensuring that specific content is accurate and updated.

-## Reviewers
+##

- >  Reviewer is a blanket term for anyone besides SMEs and the editors who need to review content before it goes live.
+ > this very important responsibility.

+> product owners frequently spend quite a bit of time reviewing website content or other materials, participating in SME interviews, or making sure published content is still accurate.
+Rarely have I seen a product-owner job description that include ...

 ## Editors

  > The editor is ultimately accountable for the strategic and brand integrity of the content.
 Depending on your site and content management model, you may have one or more editors.

-Common responsibilities include:
+## Reviewers

+  >  Reviewer is a blanket term for anyone besides SMEs and the editors who need to review content before it goes live.

 ## Editorial processes and content responsibilities